e-Invoicing in UAE: Key Requirements, Implementation Timeline & Latest Updates

 E-invoicing in the UAE refers to the electronic creation, exchange, and storage of invoices in a structured digital format under the government’s new Electronic Invoicing System (EIS).
 This move is part of the UAE’s wider strategy to digitize tax administration, enhance VAT compliance, and align with international best practices.

-• Be issued in structured digital formats such as XML using standards like Peppol PINT-AE.
+• Be issued in structured formats like XML using standards such as Peppol PINT-AE.

-• Be transmitted through an Accredited Service Provider (ASP) using the Peppol-based DCTCE model (5-corner model).
+• Be transmitted through an Accredited Service Provider under the Peppol-based DCTCE model, sometimes called the 5-corner model.

-• Be exchanged via ASPs and have required Tax Data reported to the FTA with electronic confirmations for monitoring and compliance.
+• Be exchanged through ASPs while required Tax Data gets reported to the FTA with electronic confirmations for compliance monitoring.

 UAE e-Invoicing Implementation Timeline (2026–2027)

-The UAE government has released updated regulations through Ministerial Decision No. 243 of 2025 and Ministerial Decision No. 244 of 2025 on 28th September, which officially set out the phased rollout of the Electronic Invoicing System.
+The UAE government released updated regulations through Ministerial Decision No. 243 of 2025 plus Ministerial Decision No. 244 of 2025 on 28 September 2025.
+These decisions formally set out the phased rollout of the Electronic Invoicing System.

 UAE e-Invoicing Implementation Timeline